Cubs vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

+- When it comes to hitting the over, the Cubs and their opponents are 2-8-0 in their last 10 games with a total.

-- The Cubs have not played a game with a spread over their last 10 outings.
-Chicago and its opponent have fallen short of the over/under for five games in a row, with the average total established by sportsbooks during that stretch being 8.6.
+- Oddsmakers have not set a spread for any of the Cubs' last 10 games.
+Chicago and its opponent have fallen short of the over/under for six consecutive games, with the average total set by oddsmakers during that stretch being 9.1.

 Cubs Betting Records & Stats

-- The Cubs have won 59% of the games this season when they were the moneyline favorite (46-32).
+- The Cubs have put together a 47-32 record in games they were favored on the moneyline (winning 59.5% of those games).

 - The implied moneyline probablility in this matchup gives the Cubs a 64.9% chance to win.